 Bluehost – It’s the most popular entry-level blog hosting solution for a reason.
 It’s cheap, and it works.
-I’m both a user and a fan.
 Plus, Bluehost helped me transfer my site from WordPress which saved me countless hours, headaches, and cuss words.

 48 Hour Design – I love my logo!
 In fact, at a conference of over 600 travel bloggers, everyone raved about my logo.
 Even those at the top of the travel blogging game said it was one of the best they’ve seen.
 No, I didn’t pay a lot of money to a graphic design or use 99 Designs.
 Both are WAY too expensive for my budget.
 I used 48 Hour Design.
 It works much the same as 99 Designs.
-You write a proposal and designs start sending you ideas.
+You write a proposal and designers start sending you ideas.
 The process is a ton of fun as I commented on what I liked and didn’t like.
 Designers than tweak their submissions to my feedback.
-The process was so much fun and I came away with an awesome logo!

 Elegant Themes – When it comes to themes, it seems like the only choices are to pay a lot of money to a graphic designer, use a free WordPress theme, or buy a theme that involves installing some kind of other platform.
-I’m just starting out so I had no budget for a graphic designer.
+I was just starting out so I had no budget for a graphic designer.
 A free WordPress theme would look like the millions of other travel bloggers out there.
 And I’m not techy enough to install Genesis (or even know what the hell that means).
-Elegant Themes was easy to install, budget friendly, and the support is awesome!
-Currently I use their Nexus theme but I’m considering switching to Divi in the near future.
-Since I’m a subscriber, I can at no additional cost.
+Elegant Themes was easy to install, budget-friendly, and the support is awesome!

 Courses and ELearning

-Travel Blog Success – This is the number one thing I did to jump start my travel blogging career.
-If you’re thinking about starting a travel blog or are looking to crank yours up from a hobby to an income generating side-hustle or career, you must join Travel Blog Success!
-Want more details?
-Check out this in-depth post I wrote on how TBS has helped my career and earned me a 2,000% return on my invest in less than a year.
+Superstar Blogging – This is the number one thing I did to jump start my travel blogging career.
+If you’re thinking about starting a travel blog or are looking to crank yours up from a hobby to an income generating side-hustle or career, you must join Superstar Blogging!
+It’s one of those things I wish I knew when I started.
+My ramp-up time would have been so much easier.

 Ender Consulting – I should be able to understand SEO.
 I have my MBA in marketing after all.
-Yet, I find Google Analytics and all things things SEO a bunch of mumbo-jumbo-jumbo.
+Yet, I find Google Analytics and all things SEO a bunch of mumbo-jumbo.
 Ender Consulting helped me steer The Wandering Gourmand on the right path.
-The also help with branding strategy and conversion optimization.
+They also help with branding strategy and conversion optimization.

-Nikon D3300 DLSR –The Nikon D3300 is considered an entry level DLSR, which is fine by me.
-I don’t aim to be a professional photographer but still want high quality photos for my blog and freelance career.
+Nikon D3300 DLSR –The Nikon D3300 is considered an entry-level DLSR, which is fine by me.
+I don’t aim to be a professional photographer but still want high-quality photos for my blog and freelance career.
 I missed many shots with my mirrorless camera, a Samsung NX2000, and it had several warranty and quality issues.
 Also, the weight of the Nikon isn’t much more than my old Samsung.
-I actually found the weight is distributed making the Nikon easier to shoot with and less strenuous on my back.
+I actually found the weight is distributed more evenly, making the Nikon easier to shoot with and less strenuous on my back.